 One movement in particular has inspired both Mieko’s policy and personal focus: Tsuru for Solidarity, a Japanese American-led project working to end detention sites and support frontline immigrant and refugee communities targeted by state violence.
 Mieko’s time on the steering committee and role as the chair of the youth committee, Tsuru Next Generation, emphasized the importance of coalition building and drawing on community memory to denounce systems of mass incarceration.
 In her coming year as an APAICS fellow, she looks forward to bringing the values she learned through Tsuru to her work in the Office of Congressman Mark Takano (D-CA).

 Natasha Anis graduated from Pomona College in Claremont, CA with a BA in English.
 She strongly believes that rhetoric affects policy decisions, and focused on changing narratives around criminal justice and immigration issues through her work while at Pomona.
 Her senior year, she partnered with a community-based interfaith organization to host a workshop on intersections of mass incarceration and immigration detention.
 From her time as a Writing Fellow at Pomona, Anis developed a passion for writing education, so after graduation she accepted a Fulbright grant to teach secondary school in the city of Samarinda, in East Kalimantan, Indonesia.
-She is excited to join the office of Congressman Gilbert Cisneros (CA-39) as a Fellow this year to work on legislative issues concerning educational development and immigration policy.

 Born in Vietnam but raised in California, Tony graduated from Brandeis University with a B.S. in Neuroscience and Health Policy.
 At Brandeis, he held numerous leadership position, serving as President of Vietnamese Student Association and Vice President of the Asian American Students Association, one of the largest student groups on campus.
 Together with other concerned AAPI students on campus, he helped establish the Brandeis Asian American Task Force (BAATF), a community organizing effort to push for AAPI studies courses.
 In addition, he has served on the East Coast Asian American Student Union’s National Board for several years which initially sparked his interested in the intersection of non-profit work, policy, and community organizing.